jonathan-timothy-mason/iBirdcallLibrarian/README.md

 ## Development Tools

-iBirdcall Librarian was debveloped using:
+iBirdcall Librarian was developed using:

 - XCode 13.1
 - Swift 5